izderadicka/mybookshelf2/deploy/README.md

 Solution consists of 4 components:
 - Database - must be PostgresSQL >= 9.5
 - Javascript client (must be built with Gulp)
-- Web and API server -  Flask - requires Python 3.5
+- Web and API server -  Flask - requires Python 3.5+
-- backend server - requires Python 3.5
+- backend server - requires Python 3.5+

 Currently Docker and Docker-Compose scripts are available in this dir to help deployment.
 There are two deployment models:
 - development - deployed locally, where you can edit code and play with it (server runs as Flask development server and client is served with BrowserSync)
-- staging - with deployment to production environment web server is running in uwsgi server behing nginx proxy.
+- staging - with deployment to production environment web server is running in uwsgi server behind nginx proxy.
 Static resources and client are server with nginx server. nginx also provides SSL termination.

 Basic deployment instructions
 =============================